This lesson will cover the following topics:

 02 The Set Up

-A repeat strip was set up that contains a text field labeled Last Name which will be used to push the last names of contacts.
+A repeat strip containing a text field labeled Last Name will be used to push the last names of contacts.
 Three buttons with the following on-click actions were configured:

-• Add - Will add multiple indexes to the strip so multiple contacts can be pushed.
+• Add - Adds multiple indexes to the strip to push multiple contacts.

-• Push - Will push contacts to Salesforce.
-When configuring the Salesforce push mapping, the Last Name Salesforce field was mapped to the Last Name field in the repeat strip.
+• Push—This will push contacts to Salesforce.
+The Last Name Salesforce field was mapped to the Last Name field in the repeat strip when configuring the Salesforce push mapping.

 • Get - Will pull contact information from Salesforce.